 Try it out yourself above and the best thing is you can book your e-ticket in just a couple clicks.
 Reserve your seat now!

 How to get from Bangkok airport to the city is something I have been asked unlimited times.
 It is so easy: go down to lowest floor of the airport and buy for a 45THB ($1,30) a sky train ticket into the city.
 Get out there, take a meter-taxi and you will get to your destination for max $4 in total!

 Buy a Thai SIM card and enjoy cheap and fast 4G internet, which one?
-Check out this blog: best Thai SIM-card for travellers.
+Check out this blog: buying a SIM card for Thailand in 2023.

 Blogs with tips for traveling to Thailand

 Are you heading South after Bangkok?
 Then you should check out my island hopping Thailand guide in where I tell you my secret island escapes away from the tourists trail.
 If you want to know the best island for diving, partying, islandlife, scuba diving, the best beaches and more then let me help you making your trip to Thailand one to remember.
 If you are looking for a tailored Thailand Itinerary I can help you find the best Thailand backpacking routes.